 I do find it kind of annoying that it’s taken six or seven books for Charley to start getting a Reaper education.
 I love Charley and her inability to take anything seriously, but even with that aspect of her personality, you would think she would have had the desire to figure out more about being a Reaper.
 How can someone be that nonchalant about their own life?

-But this aspect of the book has always half-way triggered my PTSD from a previous relationship, and Reyes turned it up to 11 this time, so once it was over I was filled with a white hot rage and I’m pretty sure I need a friggin’ break.
+Reyes’ behaviour has always halfway triggered my PTSD from a previous relationship, and Reyes turned it up to 11 this time, so once it was over I was filled with white-hot rage and I’m pretty sure I need a friggin’ break.